ToolJet/ToolJet/docs/versioned_docs/version-2.36.0/setup/system-requirements.md

 ---
 id: system-requirements
-title: System Requirements for Self-Hosting
+title: System Requirements
 ---

 This document covers all the system requirements for self-hosting ToolJet.

 ## Operating Systems

+### Supported Linux distribution

+[ToolJet images](https://hub.docker.com/r/tooljet/tooljet/tags) can run on any Linux machine with x86 architecture (64-bit).
+Ensure that your system meets the minimum requirements specified below before installing ToolJet.

 ### Microsoft Windows

 ToolJet is developed for Linux-based operating systems.
 Please consider using a virtual machine or Windows Subsystem for Linux 2 (WSL2) to run ToolJet on Windows.

-### Supported Linux distribution

-[ToolJet images](https://hub.docker.com/r/tooljet/tooljet/tags) can run on any Linux machine with x86 architecture (64-bit).
-Ensure that your system meets the minimum requirements specified below before installing ToolJet.

 ## VM deployments: